Charley Valera: Awards

+Media appearances

+Valera has appeared on NBC Boston and NECN programs discussing World War II history and veterans’ stories.

+In 2026, he was interviewed by WGCU Public Media regarding the documentary ‘‘My Father’s War: Memories from Our Honored WWII Soldiers’’ and its special screenings in Massachusetts and Florida.

 Valera also volunteers his time a pilot, field director and media relations for AERObridge.
 A non-profit association of general aviation pilots that deliver supplies to areas effected by natural disasters.